-For many, that involves taking a specific skillset or hobby and expanding that into a way to earn some extra income.
-Having a backup plan is never a bad idea, as a side gig is a terrific way to provide some financial security or is simply another avenue to help you save.
+For many, a side gig involves taking a specific skill set or hobby and using it to earn some extra income.
+Having a backup plan is never a bad idea.
+A side gig is a terrific way to provide some financial security.

-A side gig can be anything from a dog-walking service to a financial consulting firm that helps clients with their taxes.
-Many are even using their talents to create a product and sell online.
-Once you have decided on what type of business you'd like to start and have the time and resources to get the idea off the ground, follow these steps for creating an ideal side business:
+A side gig can be anything from a dog-walking service to a financial consulting firm.
+Many use their talents to create a product and sell online.
+Once you have decided on what type of business you'd like to start and thought through some logistics, follow these steps for creating an ideal side business:

 1. Put a plan in place